Middle Fork of the Feather River (Devil's Canyon)

 Junky (IV+).
 I don’t remember if there was a lead in, probably was, the end was over a large hole that had teeth, then flushed into an undercut rock with rocks guarding it to pound all those who were upside down… which was several of us.
 Scout either side, portage right.

-- S-turn (IV+ to V-).
+- S-turn (IV+).
 Just when you think the hard stuff is over, the river drops into another gorge.
 The entrance is rather blind but Corey probed away.
 We entered between two large boulders and were blindly greeted by a huge hole backed up by a huge rock, I blasted to the left and down into a few more large holes.
 Diane went right and had marginal success.

 A stretch of easier rapids